ugr-sail/sinergym/README.md

 Several usage examples can be consulted [here](https://ugr-sail.github.io/sinergym/compilation/main/pages/notebooks/basic_example.html#Basic-example).

+## Contributing

+To report questions and issues, [open an issue](https://github.com/ugr-sail/sinergym/issues) following the provided templates.
+We appreciate your feedback!

+Check out [CONTRIBUTING.md](https://github.com/ugr-sail/sinergym/blob/main/CONTRIBUTING.md) for specific details on how to contribute.

 ## Projects using Sinergym

 The following are some of the projects using *Sinergym*: